Lapland-UAS-Tequ/tequ-bee-nest-scale-v2/README.md

 This repository is of the Bee Nest scale device.
 This version uses a cellular 4G network for data sending, instead of the LoRaWAN network, which the old version used.

 ## Hardware
 Table of all hardware used, the XBee 3 Global LTE-M/NB-IoT module shouldbe connected to the XBee Explorer Regulated board.
+The LEDs' are routed with fiber optic cables to the external casing so that the activity of the board can be observed.
+Attached is a printable 3D model for said holder.
 | Hardware               | Model         | Placement       | Link          |
 | -------------          |:-------------:| :-------------: | :-------------:|
 | Cellular module                  | XBee 3 Global LTE-M/NB-IoT       | Control box     | <a href="https://www.digi.com/products/embedded-systems/digi-xbee/cellular-modems/digi-xbee-3-global-lte-m-nb-iot">Link</a>|